iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/hinduism.md

 At its core, Hinduism is a complex and rich tapestry of beliefs, practices, and philosophies native to India.
 Encompassing a vast array of regional customs, deities, rituals, and scriptures, Hinduism defies easy definition due to its incredible diversity and adaptability.
 Nevertheless, some shared themes emerge from this multiplicity, including the pursuit of spiritual knowledge, the quest for moksha (liberation), and the celebration of dharma (righteous duty).
 Dharmic traditions underpinning Hindu thought include tolerance, coexistence, and reverence for multiple paths leading to ultimate realization.

+> Rather than focusing on a single god named Rama, Hinduism revolves around thousands of gods and goddesses, each holding unique significance and relevance in devotees' lives.

 ## Emergence of Hindutva

 Veer Savarkar, a revolutionary freedom fighter, introduced the term 'Hindutva' in his 1923 pamphlet titled "Hindutva: Who Is a Hindu?"
 Hindutva was initially conceived as a response to colonial rule and Muslim separatism; however, it soon morphed into a potent force seeking to construct a singular Hindu identity rooted in exclusivity.
 Savarkar posited that 'true Indians' were essentially Hindus whose ancestors lived in the subcontinent since time immemorial, sharing blood, language, and culture – effectively marginalizing Muslims, Christians, and Sikhs.
 Thus, Hindutva became synonymous with ethnic nationalism, drawing stark contrasts with Hinduism's accommodative ethos.